proflamyt/300days-of-hacking/Topic30/SSL_Bypass_Flutter.md

 My next step was to use a VPN ( [Rethink](https://github.com/celzero/rethink-app]) ) to route the app’s raw TCP traffic through my Burp proxy.

-Once I did that, the app started failing all its HTTP requests, suggesting my proxy the interception now works.
+Once I did that, the app started failing all its HTTP requests, suggesting the interception by my proxy now works.
 Checking the error logs, I saw connection failures caused by certificate errors.
 This pointed to SSL pinning: the app was validating the server’s certificate itself, and since Burp’s certificate wasn’t in its trusted list, the connection was refused.

 At this point, I had three possible approaches: